fluent/fluent-bit-docs/pipeline/inputs/process-exporter-metrics.md

 This plugin is only supported on Linux based operating systems as it uses the `proc` filesystem to access the relevant metrics.

-macOS does not have procfs.
-Therefore, this plugin won't work for it.
+macOS does not have the `proc` filesystem so this plugin will not work for it.

 ## Configuration